luileito/evtrack/README.md

 # evtrack

 Event tracking on websites using plain old JavaScript.
-No third-party libraries or external dependencies. :smiley:
+No third-party libraries or external dependencies. :smiley:\
+Best website really works ,You guys will Love It

 ## Usage